DETAILED ACTION

 wherein the first height is greater than or equal to the second height.

-Lee et al. do not disclose a height of the chip through electrode ranges from 2 µm to 50 µm (claim 1); the first height has a range of 2 µm to 50 µm (claim 19) and the second height has a range of 2 µm to 50 µm (claim 20).
+Lee et al. do not disclose a height of the chip through electrode ranges from 2 µm to 50 µm (claim 1); an upper pad on an uppermost one of the plurality of redistribution patterns; a top surface of the upper pad is at a level higher than a top surface of an uppermost one of the plurality of insulating layers (claims 1 and 19); the first height has a range of 2 µm to 50 µm (claim 19) and the second height has a range of 2 µm to 50 µm (claim 20).

-It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention to include a height of the chip through electrode ranging from 2 µm to 50 µm; the first height having a range of 2 µm to 50 µm; and the second height having a range of 2 µm to 50 µm, in order to optimize the performance of the device.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention to include an upper pad on an uppermost one of the plurality of redistribution patterns; a top surface of the upper pad being at a level higher than a top surface of an uppermost one of the plurality of insulating layers, as taught by Choi et al., a height of the chip through electrode ranging from 2 µm to 50 µm; the first height having a range of 2 µm to 50 µm; and the second height having a range of 2 µm to 50 µm, in Lee et al.’s device, in order to increase yield, reduce vertical contact electromigration resistance and optimize the performance of the device.
 Furthermore, it has been held that where then general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art.
 In re Aller, 105 USPQ 233.

 Furthermore, it has been held in that the applicant must show that a particular range is critical, generally by showing that the claimed range achieves unexpected results relative to the prior art range.
 In re Woodruff, 919 F.2d 1575, 1578, 16 USPQ2d 1934, 1936 (Fed.
 Cir.
 1990).
 Note that the law is replete with cases in which when the mere difference between the claimed invention and the prior art is some dimensional limitation or other variable within the claims, patentability cannot be found.
 The instant disclosure does not set forth evidence ascribing unexpected results due to the claimed dimensions.
 See Gardner v.
 TEC Systems, Inc., 725 F.2d 1338 (Fed.
 Cir.
 1984), which held that the dimensional limitations failed to point out a feature which performed and operated any differently from the prior art.

-As for claim 2, Lee et al. show the chip through electrode extends into an upper portion of the first wiring layer, and
+As for claim 2, the combined device shows the chip through electrode extends into an upper portion of the first wiring layer, and

-wherein the chip through electrode is in direct contact with an uppermost one of the plurality of wiring patterns (Fig. 9).
+wherein the chip through electrode is in direct contact with an uppermost one of the plurality of wiring patterns (Lee: Fig. 9).

-As for claim 3, Lee et al. show the first circuit layer further comprises a power pad (one directly contacts 141 of) 122 on the chip through electrode in the first circuit layer,
+As for claim 3, the combined device shows the first circuit layer further comprises a power pad (one directly contacts 141 of) 122 on the chip through electrode in the first circuit layer,

-wherein the power pad is connected to the chip through electrode and the plurality of circuit wirings (Fig. 9).
+wherein the power pad is connected to the chip through electrode and the plurality of circuit wirings (Lee: Fig. 9).

-As for claim 4, Lee et al. show the first circuit layer comprises:
+As for claim 4, the combined device shows the first circuit layer comprises:

 a first circuit insulating layer (lower portion of) 121 covering the transistor;